 Some males are unable to find mates, and spend much of the breeding season singing to attract one.
 As well as there being more males than females in many areas, much suitable habitat is occupied by fewer robins than would be expected because of the high incidence of predation.
 It is only on predator-free islands, in predator-free fenced sanctuaries, or sites where introduced predators are controlled to low numbers that healthy populations of robins exist.

-The Department of Conservation has established robin populations by translocation at a number of sites in the North Island, in part to enable people interested in New Zealand’s birdlife to have ready access to see and hear this interesting species.
+DOC has established robin populations by translocation at a number of sites in the North Island.
+This is partly to enable people interested in New Zealand’s birdlife to see and hear this interesting species.

 Robin’s nature make them very easy to monitor

-DOC has also assisted trusts and community groups to establish robins at several other sites.
-The robin’s confiding nature enabling close approach makes it a favourite with people because most other native birds are more aloof.
+DOC has also helped trusts and community groups to establish robins at several other sites.

 There are several characteristics of the robin’s nature that make it a very tractable species for monitoring: